tianxiaogu/tianxiaogu.github.io/sata/index.md

 ## WebView

 The `uiautomator dump` now support dumping contents into WebView.
-But SATA ignores widgets inside a WebView by default.
+But Ape ignores widgets inside a WebView by default.

 Check the following options.

 1. `ape.alwaysIgnoreWebViewAction = true`
-    * This option will make SATA ignore any WebView.
+    * This option will make Ape ignore any WebView.
 2. `ape.WebViewActionThreshold = 30`
-    * This option will make SATA to ignore any WebView that has more than 30 interactive widgets.
+    * This option will make Ape to ignore any WebView that has more than 30 interactive widgets.

 ## XPathlet

-SATA now supports configuring widgets-specified behaviors via XPath.
+Ape now supports configuring widgets-specified behaviors via XPath.

 Put the following json into the file `/sdcard/ape.xpath`.
 This will disable actions on any widget that has no text.